 It depends on a lot of things like the dose, other conditions you have, and other medicines you take.
 For some drugs, there may not be enough research to know.
 New studies come out all the time, so check with your doctor.

 Not always, so it's best to find out ahead of time.
 Your insurance company may view it as experimental and not cover it.
 If that happens, you may be able to get your doctor to write a letter for you that shows what MS studies have been done with the drug.

 You have a lot of choices.
 Some medicines your doctor may suggest are:

-Cyclophosphamide (Cytoxan).
-Doctors sometimes recommend it for progressive forms of MS, but results have been mixed with this drug.
-It may slow down your disease and help with symptoms, but it can also come with side effects like nausea and vomiting that can be tough for some people.
+Cyclophosphamide.
+Doctors sometimes recommend it for progressive forms of MS, but results have been mixed.
+It may slow down your disease and help with symptoms, but it can also come with side effects like nausea and vomiting which can be tough for some people.

 Mycophenolate mofetil (CellCept).
 This drug may cut down on your relapses and slow down the disease.
 It may raise your chances of getting cancer or an infection.
 More research is needed to see if it's safe to take long term.